chrisnoonan98675/site/xl-deploy/concept/environment-as-code.markdown

 repository.applyDeployfile(File("/path/to/file.groovy"))
 {% endhighlight %}

-## Security recommendations when using environment as code
+## Security recommendations when using the Deployfile

-* Use the *generate#dsl* local permission to limit the users who can export CIs containing sensitive data (encrypted property values such as password properties).
-* Use [property placeholders](/xl-deploy/how-to/using-placeholders-in-xl-deploy.html#property-placeholders) instead of storing sensitive data directly in CIs.
+Use [property placeholders](/xl-deploy/how-to/using-placeholders-in-xl-deploy.html#property-placeholders) instead of storing sensitive data directly in CIs.

+### Generate encrypted values

+To generate encrypted values using the Lightweight CLI, execute this command:

+        xld --url http://localhost:4516 --username admin --password admin - encrypt

+You will prompted with this message: `What is plain text to encrypt?`.
+Enter the value to be encrypted, for example: `mypassword`.
+To encrypt a value using the CLI, execute this command:

+        repository.encrypt("My password")

+Both examples of commands return an encrypted value such as `{b64}jnlt/MPFYnteuHr5rbCvzw==`.
+You can use this value as `encryptedString` wrapped in `encrypted('{b64}jnlt/MPFYnteuHr5rbCvzw==')`.